-Cons of the Blockchain
+Cons of the blockchain

-- Private Key Control – Much like passwords but more secure, this 256-bit string of letters and numbers is what keeps all your assets in the blockchain secure.
+- Private Key Control – Much like passwords but more secure, this 256-bit string of letters and numbers is what keeps all your assets in the blockchain safe.
 The downside of losing your private key is there is no centralized system to help you recover your lost access.

 Here's what a bitcoin wallet's private key looks like: 5KRZ595RGW6EC86ww4i42ZG7GJnTYBSQs2LiUg98MQSHLQ94yGx

-Another use case is voting.
-Not only would every vote be as transparent as it is secure, but it would also save up on paper and lessen fraud.
-Since the chain cannot be tampered with and every vote cast would be transparent across all nodes in the network, every vote would be secure and fraudulent activity would easily be taken care of.
-This is exactly what Agora from Switzerland is currently working on now.
+One of the most applicable use cases for blockchain is voting.
+Not only is every vote on the blockchain transparent as it is secure, but it also saves up on paper and lessens fraud.
+Since the blockchain cannot be changed and every vote cast is seen across all nodes in the network, every vote is secured, and fraudulent activity can be spotted from a mile away.

 Other use cases include: